Dodge Charger Daytona

 Before the introduction of the Charger Daytona, Ford was beating Dodge handily in competition.
 Fords took the top five spots at Atlanta, the top four at Michigan, and finished first and second in eight of their thirteen victories.
 All of that changed in September at the Alabama International Motor Speedway.

-September 14, 1969, marked the inaugural Talladega 500 race.
-The track was the longest and most steeply banked track in the country.
-It was also the Stock Car debut of the Dodge Charger Daytona.
+When built, the Talladega NASCAR track in Alabama was the longest and most steeply banked track in the country.
 Both the new track and aerodynamic body improvements allowed cars to run faster than ever, with speeds surpassing the capabilities of current tire technology.
 Both Firestone and Goodyear announced that neither could supply a tire capable of running at such speeds.

 With safety a main concern, many NASCAR drivers banded together and voiced concerns.
 When their request to postpone the race was denied, Richard Petty, LeeRoy Yarbrough, Donnie and Bobby Allison, James Hylton and others staged the first and only NASCAR driver boycott.
 Charlie Glotzbach had run a lap time of 199.466 mph in qualifying, which would have put his #88 Charger Daytona on the pole.
 Due to the driver walk-out, neither he nor the car were in the Talladega race.